wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/SSeq-E12-5_E1S3-Tutorial.rst

 -  perform these steps to select an ROI using interactive polygon tool
 -  to draw a polygon on the interactive plot, click the mouse to start a line segment.
 Click again to draw the endpoint of the segment, which becomes the startpoint of the following segment.
-Click on the original point to close the polygon.
+Click “Done” to close the app and save the polygon coordinates.

 .. container:: cell